llou/django-plottings/test_app/README.md

 # Django-Plottings Test App

-This app a Django Application that provides four useful things:
+This app is a Django Application that provides four useful things:

 - An environment to implement tests.
 - A live testing environment for the project development.